gdpr-extensions-com/gdpr_extensions_com_youtube/README.md

 ### Verify Installation
 Confirm that the extension is active and visible in the Installed Extensions list in the TYPO3 backend.

-## GDPR Manager
+## GDPR-Extensions-Com Admin
-After installing the 'GDPR YouTube 2 Click Solution' extension, configure it through the 'GDPR Manager' module in the TYPO3 backend.
+After installing the 'GDPR YouTube 2 Click Solution' extension, configure it through the 'GDPR-Extensions-Com Admin' module in the TYPO3 backend.

-### Accessing the GDPR Manager
+### Accessing the GDPR-Extensions-Com Admin
-Navigate to GDPR Manager Module: In the TYPO3 backend, locate and click on the 'GDPR Manager' tab in the left sidebar to access the management interface.
+Navigate to GDPR-Extensions-Com Admin Module: In the TYPO3 backend, locate and click on the 'GDPR-Extensions-Com Admin' tab in the left sidebar to access the management interface.

 ### Overview of Options
-The GDPR Manager provides a user-friendly interface where you can configure settings related to cookie consent and 2 click solution.
+The GDPR-Extensions-Com Admin provides a user-friendly interface where you can configure settings related to 2x click solution.

-## Configuring Cookie Widget
-- **Cookie Widget Image:** Upload a custom image for the cookie consent widget.
-- **Cookie Widget Position:** Select the position of the cookie widget on your website.
-- **Saving Settings:** After configuring your settings, click the 'Save' button to apply the changes.

 ## Customizing GDPR Content Elements